simoninireland/simplicial/doc/simplicialcomplex.rst

-Since :class:`SimplicialComplex` represents closed simplicial complexes -- in which all the faces of all the simplices in a complex are also in the complex -- deletion requires that we cascade deletions to delete all the simplices of which a to-be-deleted simplex is a part (a face, or the face of a face, ad so forth).
+Since :class:`SimplicialComplex` represents closed simplicial complexes -- in which all the faces of all the simplices in a complex are also in the complex -- deletion requires that we cascade deletions to delete all the simplices of which the to-be-deleted simplex is a part (a face, or the face of a face, and so forth).

 .. automethod:: SimplicialComplex.deleteSimplex